Wambaforestin/job-finder-website-frontend/README.md

     cd simple-job-finder-frontend
     ```

-## note: The same website will be created using Vue.js and flask to make it useful.
+## note: A backend will be add using flask to make it useful.
 Stay connected😉